sunragav/Kotlin-Dagger2/README.md

 }
 ```

-Dagger laughs, "He he I still know how to create **HiDecorator** from the **AppComponent** factory class because I know how to create Info as well".
+Dagger laughs, "He he!!
+I still know how to create **HiDecorator** from the **AppComponent** factory class because I know how to create Info as well".

 I say, "Hi Dagger, dont be too smart , wait for what I am going to do next".